giantatwork/pyselect/README.md

 ## Features

-- Automatically Select Code Blocks: Place the cursor at the start or inside a function, class, or control structure (like if, for, or while), and PySelect will highlight the entire block for you.
+### Selection for Block-Starting Keywords
+When the cursor is placed on a line that contains a block-starting Python keyword such as `def`, `class`, `if`, `for`, `while`, `try`, or `with`, Pyselect will automatically select all lines beneath it, continuing until the next line that starts a new block.

+### Selection for Flow Control Keywords
+If the cursor is on a line with flow control keywords like `else`, `elif`, or `except`, Pyselect will select all lines below the current one until it encounters another Python keyword.

+### Selection Based on Indentation

+When the cursor is on a line without any specific Python keywords, Pyselect will select all lines above and below that share the same indentation level as the current line.

+### Decorator selection
-- Support for Decorators: If a function or class has decorators, the selection will automatically include them.
+- Support for Decorators: If a function or class has decorators, the selection will automatically include the decorator.
-- Branch Block Detection: Selects corresponding else, elif, except, and finally blocks in a seamless manner.
-- Efficient Block Detection: Skips empty lines and maintains proper indentation when selecting blocks.

 ## How to Install